On the dynamics of endomorphisms of the direct product of two free groups: Introduction

 Coarse-median preservation turns out to be a useful tool to obtain interesting properties of automorphisms (see \cite{[Fio21]}), including finiteness results on the fixed subgroup of an automorphism.
 We remark that uniformly continuous preserving endomorphisms also coincide with the uniformly continuous ones for free-abelian times free groups.

 In the study of dynamical systems, the notion of \emph{$\omega$-limit set} plays a crucial role.
 Given a metric space $X$, a continuous function $f:X\to X$, and a point $x\in X$, the $\omega$-limit set $\omega(x,f)$ of $x$ consists of the accumulation points of the sequence of points in the orbit of $x$.
 Understanding the $\omega$-limits gives us a grasp on the behaviour of the system in the long term.
 If the space $X$ is compact, then $\omega$-limit sets are nonempty, compact and $f$-invariant.
-Informally, a point is said to be \emph{wandering} if it has some neighborhood such that, from some point on, its points leave the neighborhood and don't come back.
-Obviously, a wandering point cannot belong to an $\omega$-limit set.

 In \cite{[LL08]}, the authors proved that in the case where $f$ is the extension of a free group automorphism to the completion, then, for every point $x\in \widehat F_n$, $\omega(x,f)$ is a periodic orbit.
-In \cite{[Car22a]}, something stronger was proven for automorphisms of $\Z^m\times F_n$: for a uniformly continuous automorphism, every point in the completion must be either periodic or wandering.
-This shows that non-periodic points, when iterated long enough wander away from some neighborhood \emph{carrying} the neighborhood with them.
-In particular, since $\omega$-limit sets are nonempty, they must be periodic orbits.

-In this paper, we prove the same result for automorphisms of $F_n\times F_m$: {Theorem \ref{wandper}} \begin{wandper} Let $\Phi\in \Aut(F_n\times F_m)$, $d$ be the product metric given by taking the prefix metric in each factor and let $\widehat\Phi$ be its continuous extension to the completion with respect to $d$.
-Then every point in $\widehat{F_n\times F_m}$ is either wandering or periodic. \end{wandper}
+In this paper, we prove the same result for automorphisms of $F_n\times F_m$: {Theorem \ref{recper}} \begin{recper} The continuous extension of every automorphism of $F_n\times F_m$ to the completion obtained by taking the prefix metric in each factor has asymptotically periodic dynamics. \end{recper}